 The first step toward understanding what you should be saving or investing compared to how much you are expediting your student loan payments is your budget.
 Understand what you can afford to put toward each of your goals, debt repayment included, before making a decision one way or another.

 How to Use this Calculator

-The pay off student loans or invest calculator below can offer some guidance on which to prioritize when it comes to investing and paying off debt based on your specific financial circumstances.
+The pay off student loans or invest calculator below can offer some guidance on which to prioritize when it comes to investing or paying off student debt based on your specific financial circumstances.

 First, input your details surrounding current student loan balances, the interest rate on those loans, and the remaining repayment term you have.

 Next, input your current retirement savings balance, the annual rate of return you expect to generate, and how many years are left for contributing to the account.
 You may also input additional monthly contributions based on your budget, either allocated toward paying off your student loan debt faster or investing extra money into your retirement savings.

 You earned a degree—now you deserve a better interest rate

 - Refinance both federal and private student loans

 - Skip one monthly payment each year if certain conditions are met